 Late Cancel and No-show Fees

 If you cannot attend your appointment, I require 24 hour notice according to business hours.
 For example, if your appointment is at 8 am on a Monday, you must inform me by 8 am Friday.

 For most people, weekly psychotherapy is most beneficial, at least during the first several months of therapy.
 As we move toward wrapping up our work together, meeting less frequently may be advised.
-If you are frequently cancelling appointments, we may discuss whether this is the right time for you to commit to psychotherapy or whether I am a good fit for you as a therapist.
+If you are frequently cancelling appointments or unable to meet on a regular basis, we may discuss whether this is the right time for you to commit to psychotherapy or whether I am a good fit for you as a therapist.